No-one-alone/no-one-alone.github.io/Homework_4/blog.md

 ```

 Note the present of the "required" and "checked" attributes which serve as client side enforcement of validation for user input.
-Also the "label class" element's purpose will become clear as we examine the related controller for the Converter.
+Also the "name" and "value" attributes and their purpose will become clear as we examine the related controller for the Converter.